Karori: Churches and cemeteries

 Karori Cemetery is the second-largest in New Zealand.
 Opened in 1891, it replaced the cemetery at Bolton Street as the main burial ground for the inhabitants of Wellington.
+The Karori Crematorium, opened in 1909, was the first crematorium in New Zealand.
 It covers 100 acres / 40 hectares.
 The Small Chapel contains excellent stained glass windows designed by Wilhelmina Geddes.
 The cemetery contains the war graves of 267 Commonwealth service personnel of World War I and 123 of World War II, in separate plots for each war, the plots being linked by the Wellington Provincial Memorial (in the form of a marble archway) which commemorates 65 World War I and 20 World War II military personnel from the Wellington Military District who died abroad and have no known grave (most were buried at sea).
 Karori Cemetery "closed" in 1965 for the establishment of new burial plots, but interments in established graves continue.

 Futuna Chapel, built in 1961 by the Society of Mary, was awarded New Zealand Institute of Architects Gold medal for best building in 1968.
 The chapel was deconsecrated in 2000 and was sold to a property developer who planned to clear the section for residential development.
 The building was saved when it was listed as a heritage building and is being restored by a Charitable Trust.